 What Is Employment Litigation?

-1. Employment contract.
+1. Employment contract violations.
 Contracts should lay out the terms of employment and explain when an employer can terminate the employee.
-If the employer violates the contract, you can sue.
+Contracts may include arbitration clauses, non-compete agreements, non-disclosure agreements, and other provisions that should be legally reviewed upfront.
+If the employer violates the employment agreement, you can sue for breach of contract, and vice versa.

 2. Anti-discrimination laws.
-Laws prohibit employers from terminating people because of their race, sex, religion, or other protected characteristic.
+State and federal discrimination laws prohibit employers from terminating people because of their race, sex, religion, or other protected characteristics.
+If an employer takes adverse action based on your protected status, you can file a discrimination claim.

 4. Public policy.
-Certain public policies prevent firing someone.
-For example, most states prohibit termination because the employee refused to break the law.
+Certain public policies prevent employers from firing someone.
+For example, most states prohibit termination because the employee refuses to break the law.

-If you suffered wrongful termination, you could typically seek reinstatement to your old job and back pay and lost employee benefits.
+If you suffered wrongful termination, you could recover back pay and lost employee benefits.
+In some cases, you may want your old job back.
 You might also receive compensatory damages for things like emotional distress.
+In some cases, you can also get punitive damages or attorney fees.

 Employment Discrimination Lawsuits

-Both federal and state laws prohibit discrimination in employment based on certain protected characteristics.
-Under these laws, an employer cannot intentionally discriminate when taking an adverse employment action related to:
+Both federal and state laws prohibit discrimination in employment based on protected characteristics.
+Under these laws, an employer cannot discriminate when taking an adverse employment action.
+Adverse employment actions include:

 • Termination